 This place resembles paradise.
 You can have a beautiful sunset view from the Lakeside, which will, for sure, melts your heart.
 Most importantly, the colorful sunset over the sky is worth watching.

 You will also observe the World Peace Pagoda Temple at the southern bank of the Phewa Lake.

 Begnas Lake is the third highest lake in Nepal and is located in the south-eastern part of the Pokhara Valley.

-However, this lake is less crowded and is not visited by most of the tourist.
+However, this lake is less crowded and is not visited by most of the tourists.
 This is why the place is much cleaner, peaceful, and serene in comparison to other lakes in the region.
 Swamps and Villages lie on the northern side of the lake.
-Not only this, we can observe a lot of terraced fields surrounding the lake.
+Not only this, but we can also observe a lot of terraced fields surrounding the lake.
 There is a vast Begnas market where you can find homemade trinkets, many items sold by villagers.
 Pokhara city and Pokhara Airport lies 12 km far from this lake.

 Freshwater lakes of Nepal, Rupa are lying in the south-east of Pokhara valley and are recognizing as the third biggest lake in Pokhara.
 It is approximately 10 km away from the city of Pokhara.
 Although, The total surface area of this lake is 1.35 km2 (0.5 sq mi) and consists of an average depth of 3 m.
 Its pristine and serene atmosphere, along with the astounding views of the tallest mountains of the word and nature around, makes for a great trip.
 This place is also great for nature enthusiasts and Bird Watchers.
 This lake is the homeland for approximately 36 waterbird species and diverse flora and fauna.